 Address how you solved it by giving a short overview, such as: ‘In the two years we worked together we not only achieved the desired output increase of 20% but improved on it, driving it up to 30% by implementing new processes, systems and through a comprehensive training schedule’.

-This way, you are showing why it pays to implementing new processes and what could be achieved.
+This way, you are showing why it pays to implement new processes and what could be achieved.

 To justify charging so much, you may need to give it away to prove your worth.

-Most of your audience are likely to fall into one of the following categories:
+Most of your audience is likely to fall into one of the following categories:

 - 1. Read it and never do anything

 - 2. Read it and do it themselves, thanking you for your tips